Shamnesty's Latest Sellout

 How things have changed.
 The bulk of her recent announcement consists of reciting parts of the amnesty bill, and displaying her naïve belief that enforcement will occur.
 We've been lied to about enforcement over and over again, yet Ayotte is joining the pro-amnesty Republicans in blind faith that somehow, some way, this time will be different.

-She is willing to trust the same government that spies on us, harasses us with federal agencies, and won't even protect our physical security or that of our fighting forces overseas.
+She is willing to trust the same government that spies on us, harasses us with federal agencies, and at times won't even protect our physical security or that of our fighting forces overseas.
 Gullible politicians are placing us all at risk.

 Ayotte is too frivolous to have considered the consequences.
 If everyone who wanted "a better life" could illegally enter another country and then become a citizen, there would be no borders, no nations, and arguably no national culture.